netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Caveats:

-- Offering a mangeled IP/port to the application may have implications for application correctness, such as displaying an unexpected IP/port.
+- Offering a mangled IP/port to the application may have implications for application correctness, such as displaying an unexpected IP/port.

 ~~~~